zahrankarim/portfolio/README.md

 # Zahra Karim's Coding Portfolio
 A curated collection of projects where I’ve explored everything from classic algorithms to modern software engineering.
 Each project reflects my curiosity, problem-solving process, and the joy I find in turning ideas into working code.
 This space is both a portfolio and a sandbox, showcasing what I’ve built and what I am learning next.

-Take a look at my current project! -> github.com/zahrankarim/nfc-rfid-clone-detector
+Take a look at a project I am currently working on! -> github.com/zahrankarim/nfc-rfid-clone-detector